ReVar: Strengthening Policy Evaluation via Reduced Variance Sampling: Optimal Data Collection in Tree MDPS

 We now theoretically analyze \rev by bounding its regret with respect to the oracle behavior policy.
 We analyze \rev under the assumption that $P$ is known and so we are only concerned with obtaining accurate estimates of the reward means and variances.
 This assumption is only made for the regret analysis and is \textit{not} a fundamental requirement of \revpar.
 Though somewhat restrictive, the case of known state transitions is still interesting as it arises in practice when state transitions are deterministic or we can estimate $P$ much easier than we can estimate the reward means.

 We first define the notion of regret of an algorithm compared to the oracle MSE $\L^*_n$ in \eqref{eq:oracle-loss} as follows:

 where, $n$ is the total budget, and $\L_n$ is the MSE at the end of episode $K$ following the sampling rule in \eqref{eq:tree-bhat}.
-We make the following assumption that rewards are bounded: \begin{assumption} The reward from any state-action pair has bounded range, i.e., $R_t(s,a)\in[-\eta, \eta]$ almost surely at every time-step $t$ for some fixed $\eta>0$. \end{assumption} Then the regret of \rev over a $L$-depth deterministic tree is given by the following theorem. \begin{customtheorem}{2} Let the total budget be $n=KL$ and $n \geq 4SA$.
+We make the following assumption that rewards are bounded: \begin{assumption} The reward from any state-action pair has bounded range, i.e., $R_t(s,a)\in[-\eta, \eta]$ almost surely at every time-step $t$ for some fixed $\eta>0$. \end{assumption} Note that this is a common assumption in the RL literature \citep{munos2005error, agarwal2019reinforcement}.
+The reward can also be multi-modal as long as it is bounded.
+Then the regret of \rev over a $L$-depth deterministic tree is given by the following theorem. \begin{customtheorem}{2} Let the total budget be $n=KL$ and $n \geq 4SA$.
 Then the total regret in a deterministic $L$-depth $\T$ at the end of $K$-th episode when taking actions according to \eqref{eq:tree-bhat} is given by

 where, the $\widetilde{O}$ hides other lower order terms and $B_{s^\ell_i}$ is defined in \eqref{eq:B-def} and $b^*_{\min}(s)= \min_{a}b^*(a|s)$. \end{customtheorem}